21Quez/Project3a/README.md

-This repo contains my project 3a whihc exampands on the data stock visualizer.
+This repo contains my project 3a which expands on the data stock visualizer.